hbctraining/rnaseq-cb321/lessons/analysis_methods.md

 >
 > *NOTE:* [This video by StatQuest](http://www.rna-seqblog.com/rpkm-fpkm-and-tpm-clearly-explained/) shows in more detail why TPM should be used in place of RPKM/FPKM if needing to normalize for sequencing depth and gene length.

-## Quality Control on count data
+### Quality Control

-The next step in the differential expression workflow is QC, which includes sample-level and gene-level steps to perform QC checks on the count data to help us ensure that the samples/replicates look good.
+The next step in the differential expression workflow is QC, which includes sample-level and gene-level steps to perform QC checks on the count data to help us ensure that the samples/replicates look good and to help identify problematic expression trends and outliers.

 <img src="../img/deseq_workflow_qc.png" width="200">

-### Sample-level QC
+#### Sample-level QC

 A useful initial step in an RNA-seq analysis is often to assess overall similarity between samples: